W23021055/WasteNot/README.txt

 For logging in you can log in using these accounts.
 If the account log ins dont work use reset data button and try again.

+Teacher accounts have access to creating leaderboards on the account page.
+Parent accounts have access to their childs leaderboards and the ability to link a child on the account page.
+Students accounts have access to joining leaderboards on the account page.

 Parent:
 Username: ParentPat
 Password: ParentPass1!